GenericMappingTools/gmt/doc/rst/source/tutorial/session-2.rst

 #.
 Try using a predefined pattern.

 A common question is : "How can I plot symbols connected by a line with plot?".
-The surprising answer is that we must call :doc:`plot` twice.
+The surprising answer is that we must call :doc:`/plot` twice.
 While this sounds cumbersome there is a reason for this:  Basically, polygons need to be kept in memory since they may need to be clipped, hence computer memory places a limit on how large polygons we may plot.